margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 'How do I love someone?' and 'What am I learning?' are the two most important questions in life.
 Answers to these questions provide the motives for staying active, moving, and being.
 With love for someone, if not all of humanity throughout the day, there is vibrancy in and a cause for the day.
 With the desire to understand a topic or a concept, there is reason and a cause for each day.
 A life well-lived includes loving the people around, learnnig more about love and the reason for living, and creating something to support people.

 ## What book do you wish you had written?
 What would you change in your version? ##
 A book I wish to write is one on the cultural influences on 'Made in America'.
 Many ideas, and engineering and mathematical concepts come from other countries - Scotland, Egypt, India, China, and Italy and Greece.
-It would be fun to write a book about the cultural influenes and 'Made in America'.
+It would be fun to write a book about the cultural influences and 'Made in America'.

 ## Write about a time you felt loved. ##
 Today, I have felt loved and fully forgiven inside.
 I feel so loved that it feels as if all the things wrong in my consciousness have been detached, and removed.
 I am grateful to feel the love from new friends and old friends.
 I am also grateful to feel the love for new friends and old.
 As the giving of love, so the receiving.